-A vehicle that sticks you to the dashboard, with even the most delicate application of brakes is a common and luckily, easy to fix problem.
-I’m a mechanic and you are in the right place to learn how to fix your super sensitive brakes with next to no effort at all.
+A vehicle that sticks you to the dashboard, with even the most delicate application of brakes is common and luckily, easy to fix the problem.
+I’m a mechanic and you are in the right place to learn how to fix your super-sensitive brakes with next to no effort at all.

 Brakes that stop abruptly are commonly caused by brake rotor contamination.
 Rust is the most common type of rotor contamination.
 It’s a common occurrence, especially in vehicles that lay idle for a time in damp conditions.
 Applying the brakes under normal driving conditions will clean the rotors and restore brake performance.

 In this post, we’ll cover brake contamination types, how you can fix them, and how to prevent them in a little more detail.

 As you’ve already learned, brake contamination is the usual cause of hyper-sensitive brakes, and you’ve also learned the most common type of contamination is rust.